mattermost/docs/source/administration/config-settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 *This permission is stored in the database and can be modified using the System Console user interface.*

-**True**: Team Administrators and System Administrators can edit other user's posts.
+**True**: Team Administrators and System Administrators can edit other users' posts.

-**False**:  Only System Administrators can edit other user's posts.
+**False**:  Only System Administrators can edit other users' posts.

 .. note::
 This setting is only available for Team Edition servers.
-Enterprise Edition servers can use `Advanced Permissions (https://docs.mattermost.com/deployment/advanced-permissions.html)`_ to configure this permission.
+Enterprise Edition servers can use `Advanced Permissions <https://docs.mattermost.com/deployment/advanced-permissions.html>`_ to configure this permission.

 Enable Team Directory